corjinvalentin/ToDo-Swift-App/README.md

 # ToDo-Swift-App
-Simple SwiftUI application where users can perform CRUD operation on a ToDo list.\
+Simple SwiftUI application where users can perform CRUD operations on a ToDo list.\
 Currently working on register + login.